-Easy Ice has managed over 20,000 ice machines.
+Easy Ice has managed over 20,000 industrial ice makers.
 We recommend at least two professional cleanings a year from a qualified ice machine technician.
 Professional cleaning is important in maintaining a reliable and sanitary ice supply.
-We include two professional cleanings in all of our all-inclusive ice machine subscriptions.
+We include two professional cleanings in all of our all-inclusive ice machine leases.

-If you’re looking for the best commercial ice machine for your business, along with preventive maintenance and cleaning, look no further.
+If you’re looking for the best ice maker for your business, along with preventive maintenance and cleaning, look no further.
 Our subscriptions include it all for a low monthly cost!

 If you need help choosing an ice machine for your business, our helpful Ice Machine Experts are here to help.
 Contact us today!